Facebook bans marketing firm running ‘troll farm’ for pro-Trump youth group

 The messages, parceled out in precise increments, glorified Trump and denounced his Democratic opponent, former vice president Joe Biden.
 They played down the threat from the novel coronavirus, falsely suggesting case counts were being intentionally inflated, and cast doubt on the integrity of mail-in ballots, amplifying the erroneous claim that 28 million of them went missing in the past four elections.

-Creating the appearance of a social media groundswell in support of Trump, the effort was carried out by teenagers, some of them minors, paid to set up and wield fake personas in addition to using their personal accounts, Facebook said.
+Creating the appearance of a social media groundswell in support of Trump, the effort was carried out by teenagers, some of them minors, paid to participate in the campaign.
+The users set up and wielded fake personas in addition to using their personal accounts, Facebook said.
 The teenagers drew the posts from a shared online document and scored bonuses if their activity spurred higher engagement, according to two people familiar with the effort who spoke on the condition of anonymity to protect the privacy of their underage nephew.

 By enlisting human users in the effort rather than relying on computer scripts — and by modifying the posts slightly to avoid automated detection — the campaign offered a case study in the evolution of deceptive online tactics, Gleicher said, noting that many of the fake accounts had been caught by Facebook’s automated systems.
 The secretive operation, which began in 2018 and kicked into high gear ahead of the 2020 election, appeared designed to evade the guardrails put in place by Silicon Valley to limit disinformation of the sort used by Russia during the 2016 election.